needle-mirror/com.unity.xr.arcore/Documentation~/project-configuration-arcore.md

 <a name="arcore-depth-required"></a>
 ### Set ARCore Depth support

-If your app cannot function without ARCore depth support, you can prevent prevent it from being installed on devices without depth support by setting the ARCore plug-in **Depth** setting to **Required**.
+If your app cannot function without ARCore depth support, you can prevent it from being installed on devices without depth support by setting the ARCore plug-in **Depth** setting to **Required**.
 Alternately, if your app can function acceptably without depth information, you can make support optional.
 See [Depth adds realism](https://developers.google.com/ar/develop/depth#unity-ar-foundation) in Google's ARCore documentation for more information about the ARCore depth feature.

 To change this setting: